MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-photos.md

 ### Dynamics 365 Remote Assist says to contact my IT admin on the Assets tab

 1. Ensure the app was installed to the right environment.
 More information: [Install Dynamics 365 Remote Assist model-driven app](./ra-webapp-install.md#install-dynamics-365-remote-assist-model-driven-app)
-2. Verify that the user has the **Remote Assist - App User** role and **Common Data Service User** security roles assigned.
+2. Verify that the user has the **Common Data Service User** and **Remote Assist - App User** or **Remote Assist - Administrator** security roles assigned.
 More information: [Assign Dynamics 365 security roles](./asset-capture-add-users.md#assign-dynamics-365-security-roles)
 3. After following these steps, close the app and the live tile, and then reopen it.

 ### The asset records I see aren't what I expected to see

 The user account might have access to more than one environment with Dynamics 365 Remote Assist installed.
-If this is the case, you need to select the environment you want to use.
+If this is the case, you need to select the correct environment you want to use.

-1. Select **Settings** > **Links** > **Switch Dynamics Instance**.
+1. Select **Settings** > **Dynamics 365 environment**.
 2. Select the environment you want from the list.
 3. Select the **Assets** tab.
 You might need to select **Retry**, if prompted.